County receives FEMA funds

 Properly dispose of analog TV sets

 The South Central Iowa Solid Waste Agency is seeing an influx of analog television sets due to the transition to digital TV.
 Spokeswoman Amber Alley says those sets need to be properly disposed of as they contain hazardous materials such as lead.
 Alley says the state requires these types of electronics to be recycled.
-In related news, an electronic recycling event sponsored by Vermeer Corporation, Pella Corporation and the city of
+In related news, an electronic recycling event sponsored by Vermeer Corporation, Pella Corporation and the city of Pella is planned for April 25.

 Residents become lost in state forest